If you’re a wildlife lover, this experience is for you!

 We visited this marvelous place in fall and we higlhy recommend to do the same…the colours are amazing!
 Anytime of year you go, though, the landscapes will be spectacular and so different one from another!
 Here are some photos of our adventure, with a funny stop and some tips on where to eat and stay!

-First gallery is a collection of some of the landscapes we saw and photographed…Can you spot the moose?
+First gallery is a collection of some of the amazing landscapes we saw:

 Along the way, stop at Joe’s scarecrow for funny pictures!

-The first foodies stop you cannot miss is The dancing goat!
-The best coconut pie ever!!! (so good I forgot to take a photo!).
+The first food stop you cannot miss is The dancing goat.
+The best coconut pie ever (so good we forgot to take a photo!)

 We had dinner at the hotel’s restaurant, with live music..very nice!